 Here are proven and tested suggestions you should try saying to someone after a relapse.

-One of the most common thoughts when a teen suffers from a relapse, is failure.
-Statistics show that 90 %of patients trying to become sober from alcohol or battling with opioids addiction will experience relapse symptoms within a year.
+One of the most common thoughts when a teen suffers from a relapse is failure.
+Statistics show that 90 %of patients trying to become sober from alcohol or weed or battling with opioid addiction will experience relapse symptoms within a year.
 Overall, with a percentage of 40 to 60, people who recovered from certain addictions will regress.
 However, it is possible to manage and sustain effective recovery despite having single or multiple relapses.
 If a patient is dedicated and committed to sobriety, the chances for lasting recovery will never be gone.

 I Know Your Real Intentions.